Yoast/developer/docs/features/schema/api.md

 custom_edit_url: https://github.com/Yoast/developer-docs/edit/master/docs/features/schema/api.md
 ---

+## NOTICE

+The release of [Yoast SEO 14.0](https://developer.yoast.com/upcoming-release-yoast-seo-14-0-indexables/) in April 2020 brings significant changes to how our Schema API and integration mechanics work.
+This document reflects our API *after* that release.

 ## Making Schema easier to debug
 If you're working on Schema, it can be rather hard to read.
 To change that, you should toggle the `yoast_seo_development_mode` filter to `true`.
 At that point all the Schema that Yoast SEO outputs will be pretty printed.